ibrahimanil/AI-SLA-Predictor-for-JIRA-Smart-Ticket-Automation/README.md

 Reduce manual overhead, improve SLA adherence, and proactively handle ticket delays using automation and ML models.

 ---
+## 📂 Internal Project Background

+This project was originally developed as part of an internal innovation initiative:

+- ✅ **Organization:** *Hicom Engineering (Pvt.)
+Ltd.*
+- 🧠 **Purpose:** Automate SLA report generation for internal support operations
+- 🛠️ **Implementation:** Delivered as part of a freelance development engagement to streamline reporting, reduce human error, and boost SLA visibility

+Following internal success, the solution has been open-sourced to benefit the wider tech community and showcase real-world applications of Python-based support automation in enterprise environments.

+---

 ## ✨ Key Features